 We have already spoken about the difficulties facing food allergy families during the COVID-19 pandemic.
-Whether it be the fear surrounding food shortages or the anxieties of possibly requiring an ER during this time, we have come to understand the things that we need to be wary about and have learned different ways to protect ourselves and our families.
-That said, what we have failed to mention thus far, is the ways in which the food allergy family was more prepared for this pandemic.
+Whether it be the fear surrounding food shortages or the anxieties of possibly requiring an ER during this time, we have come to understand what we need to be wary about and have learned different ways to protect ourselves and our families.
+That said, what we have failed to mention thus far, is how the food allergy family was more prepared for this pandemic.

 The Invisible Danger

 The idea of an invisible danger isn’t foreign to children and families with food allergies.
 For so many, understanding the coronavirus was difficult because it was invisible.
 However, for people living with food allergies, avoiding a danger that can’t be seen is already part of their daily lives.
 For someone living with a fish allergy, for example, the smell of fish can be enough to trigger an allergic reaction.
 Peanuts and dairy can be the same way.
 For people who are used to avoiding airborne triggers, avoiding the coronavirus is like second nature.